Old stones, made strong again

 Arn Chorn-Pond ’86 — Founder of Children of War, Peacemakers, and Cambodian Master Performers Program; winner of Reebok Human Rights Award

 Kimmie Weeks ’01 — Liberian child rights activist, UN advisor, director of Youth Action International/Peace for Kids

 James Nabrit III '48 — Prominent civil rights attorney

-Richard W. Mueller '62 — Senior career diplomat who spent 32 years with the US Department of State, culminating with a three-year stint as the American Consul General and Chief of Mission to Hong Kong.
-Following his career with the State Department, Mueller began a second career in education.
-As NMH's head of school from 1998 through 2005, he led the school through the transition to one campus.
+Richard W. Mueller '62 — Senior career diplomat who spent 32 years with the US Department of State as a China and Asia hand, culminating with a three-year assignment as the American Consul General and Chief of Mission (Ambassador) to Hong Kong 1993-96.
+Following his Foreign Service career, Mueller began a second career in education as head of school in Hong Kong and Shanghai and as NMH's head of school from 1998 through 2005, leading the school through the strategic planning and transition to one campus.